Federated Learning from Small Datasets: Introduction

-In summary, our contributions are as follows. \begin{itemize} \item \ourmethod, an elegant novel approach to federated learning from small datasets via a combination of daisy-chaining and aggregation, \item a theoretical guarantee that \ourmethod improves models in terms of $\epsilon,\delta$-guarantees, which standard federated averaging can not, \item a thorough discussion of the privacy aspects and mitigations suitable for \ourmethod, including an empirical evaluation of differentially private \ourmethod, and \item an extensive set of experiments showing that \ourmethod substantially improves model quality for small datasets, being able to train ResNet18 on a pneumonia dataset on as little as $8$ samples per client. \end{itemize}
+In summary, our contributions are (i) \ourmethod, a novel approach to federated learning from small datasets via a combination of model permutations across clients and aggregation, (ii) a formal proof of convergence for \ourmethod, (iii) a theoretical guarantee that \ourmethod improves models in terms of $\epsilon,\delta$-guarantees which standard federated learning can not, (iv) a discussion of the privacy aspects and mitigations suitable for \ourmethod, including an empirical evaluation of differentially private \ourmethod, and (v) an extensive set of experiments showing that \ourmethod substantially improves model quality on small datasets compared to standard federated learning approaches.